Balmoral Handicap: four for the shortlist

 The son of New Bay has been ultra consistent since being stepped back up to a mile in August, finishing second twice, including on the round course here at the Shergar Cup, and then winning his last two starts, both of which were at Goodwood.

-His most recent win on the Downs was on Sunday, so he would be facing a quick turnaround should he line up at Ascot this weekend, but he is bang-in form and should have a great chance under a penalty with Danny Tudhope doing the steering, who has not ridden him in over a year but has won on him the last two times he has been on board.
+His most recent win on the Downs was on Sunday, so he would be facing a quick turnaround should he line up at Ascot this weekend, but he is bang-in form and should have a great chance under a penalty with Danny Tudhope doing the steering, who has not ridden him in over a year, but has won on him the last two times he has been aboard.

 Racing TV encourages responsible gambling - to find out more click here to head to our dedicated website page.